-WrestleMania weekend is here and I must say, WWE has gone all out this year to bring back the feel that has been missing for a few years in my opinion.
-To me the past few years have featured one or two interesting matches, with the rest of the card filled out with matches that could be on any other PPV.
+WrestleMania weekend is here and I must say, WWE has gone all out this year to bring back the feeling that has been missing for a few years in my opinion.
+To me, the past few years have featured one or two interesting matches, with the rest of the card filled out with matches that could be on any other PPV.
 The return of the Rock was a huge boost, Steve Austin back in the mix is always a plus, and a huge Hall of Fame have all added to the WrestleMania hype.
 Let’s take a look at the full Wrestlemania 27 card:

 John Cena vs. The Miz (WWE Championship)

 This match HAS to be the main event in my opinion.
-This match will have the most “Mania Magic,” whether its dueling chants for Miz and Cena or the involvement of The Rock, this match is going to be the big one this year.
+This match will have the most “Mania Magic,” whether it’s dueling chants for Miz and Cena or the involvement of The Rock, this match is going to be the big one this year.
 It’s great to see the WWE Championship match finally feel like a big deal again at WrestleMania.
 Here’s to hoping The Rock causes Cena to lose and their awesome feud will continue.
 ANYthing but The Rock shaking hands with Cena PLEASE.

 Edge vs. Alberto Del Rio (World Heavyweight Championship)

-I’m glad Alberto Del Rio has gotten the big push, as it has lead to a fresh World Title match at WrestleMania that we can’t say we’ve seen countless times already.
+I’m glad Alberto Del Rio has gotten the big push, as it has to lead to a fresh World Title match at WrestleMania that we can’t say we’ve seen countless times already.
 A few months ago I posted that Alberto Del Rio would be a headlining star in no time, and here he is as possibly the next World Champion.
 Rumors of a Christian heel turn have popped up, and that would set up some interesting possibilities post-WrestleMania if that happens.

 The Undertaker vs. Triple H

 Even though Triple H vs. The Undertaker happened at WrestleMania 17, WWE is going with it again as one of the main matches this year.
-Of course 10 years ago Triple H was just getting started as a main eventer, so this years match does feel more like an “Icon vs. Icon” type match.
+Of course 10 years ago Triple H was just getting started as a main eventer, so this year’s match does feel more like an “Icon vs. Icon” type match.
 Rumor had it this match was scheduled at some point to go on last, but I hope that is not the case because it won’t feel as big as Cena vs. Miz with The Rock involved.
 This one should be good, but there is no way it can top The Undertaker vs. Shawn Michaels from the past 2 years.
 My prediction is The Undertaker’s streak goes to 19-0 and Triple H will join Shawn Michaels and Kane as guys that have been beaten twice along the streak.

 Randy Orton vs. CM Punk